-Airlines with traffic rights permitting them to operate to a Level 1 airport, should notify their appointed handling agent and the relevant airport managing body, or the data collection agent if one has been appointed, of their planned schedule.
+Airlines with traffic rights permitting them to operate to a Level 1 airport, should notify their appointed handling agent and the relevant airport managing body, or the agent responsible for data collection if one has been appointed, of their planned schedule.
 In order to improve the efficiency of the SC discussions about schedule options at Level 1 airports should not take place during the SC.
 All subsequent schedule changes should also be notified to all parties.